-Example: If your Target Billings in your Practice Performance settings is $150,000.00, in the "This Month" modal your Target could be $12,500.00.
-As there are 12 months in the year, your Practice Performance target is divided by 12.
+Example: If your Target Billings in your Personal Performance settings is $150,000.00, in the "This Month" modal your Target could be $12,500.00.
+As there are 12 months in the year, your Personal Performance target is divided by 12.

 Your Actual is an accurate representation of the billable time you have entered during the year.
 This is represented by the blue line on the graph.

 *Note that days used in calculations are business days.
 Weekends are not included.
 Only Time Entries are included in calculations.